klay-music/klay-beam/README.md

 2. A specialized Docker image that includes Beam SDK and any dependencies required by the pipeline (Dataflow worker nodes will run instances of this image)
-3. A local python environment that also includes the Beam SDK and job dependencies (used to launch the job and to execute the job when running with `--runner=Direct`)
+3. A local python environment that also includes the Beam SDK and job dependencies (The job will be launched from this environment.
+Also used to run the job when running locally with `--runner=Direct`)

-This repo includes helpers and examples for creating compatible scripts, Docker images, and local environments, (1, 2, and 3 respectively).
+This repo includes helpers and examples for creating compatible scripts, Docker images, and local environments (1, 2, and 3 respectively).

 ## Example Job